Resume Formatting Services and Tips for A Flawless Resume

 Accuracy, formatting, and looks of your resume matter no less than its content.
 Initially, recruiters review each resume for around 6 seconds, and if yours doesn’t make a good visual impression, it’s likely to be rejected.
 To get a closer consideration from the employer, your application should pass the initial screening, and this is much easier to achieve if it looks attractive.

 Formatting a resume is no rocket science and is pretty easy if you know the rules.
-Today, a professional resume writer from our team will share the effective formatting techniques with you.
-So, grab your favorite drink and open an old resume in a word processor – it’s time to breathe new life into it.
+Today, a professional resume writer from our dedicated team of professional editors will share the effective formatting techniques with you.
+So, grab your favorite drink and open an old resume in a Microsoft word processor – it’s time to breathe new life into it.

 Need a good resume but have no time for rewriting?
 Hire resume formatting services.
-At Resumeperk.com, we offer editing and writing services from experienced and certified writers.
+At Resumeperk.com resume formatting services, we offer editing and writing of your existing resume from experienced and certified writers.
 Order an editing service, and our American or British expert will fix the errors, correct the formatting and apply a catchy design.
 If you’re in a rush and want to apply early once the job is advertised, we offer an option to get help with your CV in 6 hours.

 Content is definitely king, but the way this content is presented is equally important.
 Have you ever rolled the eyes as you received a poorly formatted email with typos and misspelled words?
 The same works for resumes.
 Here are the top three reasons why the look matters: